Willgunter/Discord-Clone/README.md

     - disable text / channel switching when server box is displayed
     - make a small white bar appear for the active server
     - highlight a messages when you mouse over it similar to channels bar
+    - add small (optional) description to servers? - displays at the top next to name?

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅